ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/app-deploy-helm.md

 This will return the URL of your given app.
 Open it using your favourite browser.

+The application is secured with http basic authentication.
+The default credentials are user: `myuser`, password: `password123`.
+For more information, see [this topic][basic-auth-topic].

 You should be met with an MoJ reference app with the title, *'Cloud Platforms Deployment'*.
 As we mentioned before, there is nothing complicated about this application.
 You can enter your name and job role, calling the on-cluster postgresql database.

 ##### View the logs